aspose-words/Aspose.Words-API-References/english/net/aspose.words.drawing/groupshape/acceptstart/_index.md

 linktitle: AcceptStart
 articleTitle: AcceptStart
 second_title: Aspose.Words for .NET
-description: GroupShape AcceptStart method.
-Accepts a visitor for visiting the start of the GroupShape in C#.
+description: Discover the GroupShape AcceptStart method to seamlessly welcome visitors and enhance their experience from the very start of your application.
 type: docs
 weight: 50
 url: /net/aspose.words.drawing/groupshape/acceptstart/